 There is a thin line between being assertive and being aggressive.
 If you are passionate about the thing, you should not be passive about it in your interview.

 Express it assertively, and the interviewer will appreciate it.
-Avoid being aggressive and aloud about it.
+Avoid being aggressive and speaking out about it.

-An assertion is a virtue that shows that you are not a yes man and you are not shy about putting your views.
+An assertion is a virtue that shows you are not a yes-man and are not shy about expressing your views.
 It also shows that you can take responsibility.
 Also, don’t try to dominate the person while putting your point.

 16. Don’t Give Up